shreyas-sridhar/DBank/README.md

-A decentralized Bank that provides seamless, robust UPI transaction capabilities.
+A Decentralized-Bank that provides seamless, robust UPI transaction capabilities.